CALL NOW FOR A FREE CONSULTATION:888-407-2955

 California has a zero-emission vehicle (ZEV) goal of 1.5 million vehicles by 2025, so the number of electric vehicles being sold statewide is rapidly on the rise.
 As of 2020, nearly 1.8 million EVs were registered in the U.S., more than three times the number in 2016, according to the International Energy Agency (IEA).
 A recent Pew Research Center survey, shows that 9% of American adults said they now have an electric or hybrid vehicle, and 39% of these adults said they were somewhat or very likely to consider buying an electric vehicle the next time they purchase a car, truck or SUV.

-Yes, the lemon law applies to electric cars.
-California, which has one of the most comprehensive lemon laws in the country, does cover electric cars, and EV lemon law claims have been filed in recent years.
+California has one of the most comprehensive lemon laws in the country.
 Under the Song-Beverly Consumer Warranty Act, if you purchase a defective electric vehicle, you are entitled to a refund, or the vehicle can be replaced at the manufacturer’s expense.
-However, you must prove that it’s a lemon according to California law, and you must have made a reasonable number of attempts to have the vehicle repaired before filing a claim in court.
+However, you must prove that it’s a lemon according to California law, and you must have made a reasonable number of attempts to have the vehicle repaired before filing an EV lemon law claim in court.

 Generally, electric vehicles are believed to be safe.
 This doesn’t mean, however, that an individual electric car didn’t come off the assembly line with a defect.
 A recent Insurance Institute for Highway Safety (IIHS) report says that electric vehicles are at least as safe as conventional vehicles, and insurance data shows EV injury claims are substantially less frequent than for gas vehicles.
+However, accidents can still happen, and if you’re a pedestrian involved in an accident, contacting a pedestrian accident lawyer could be crucial.
 Kelley Blue Book echoed the praise for safety among EVs in its list of Best Safety Rated Electric Cars of 2021.
-Coming in at #1 on the list is the 2021 Chevrolet Bolt EV, followed by the 2021 Subaru Crosstrek EV (#2) and the 2021 Volvo XC90 (#3).
+Coming in at No. 1 on the list is the 2021 Chevrolet Bolt EV, followed by the 2021 Subaru Crosstrek EV and the 2021 Volvo XC90.

 The large lithium-ion batteries in electric vehicles can be defective.
 Unlike batteries in gasoline-powered vehicles, the large and sophisticated battery in an EV is very expensive.
 When it has a defect, it’s a big problem.
 These batteries are also very sensitive to extreme heat and cold.
 Heat causes a battery to degrade prematurely, and cold can significantly curtail the range of the battery.